Google Search Console Links Report: Free Backlink Monitoring

 Learn From Your Mistakes & Your Successes

 The above is a clue that link building is far from straightforward.
 What you have to do is to create quality content that you think people will want to link to.
-Then, you need to do your best to make sure the right people find the content.
+Then, you need to do your best to make sure the right people find the content through manual link building.
 This is not easy and it’s not fast and that is why it’s essential to undertake SEO that offers real value.

 The Google Search Console links report can help you streamline the process.
 Viewing your ‘Top Linked Pages’ shows the content on your site that is most interesting to others.
 It’s the content that has been found and linked to the most.
 This part of the Links Report also shows you the content that hasn’t been getting many backlinks.